Nehuenkend/Courses/README.md

 # Courses
-I'm leave here the courses i finished
+I'm leave here the courses i finished, tyeh have the Projects i did to get the certifications

 ## FreeCodeCamp